pfultz2/Pino/README.markdown

 ## Multiple Files

 Instead of specifying input and output files on the command line, the files to be processed can be specified in the python config file instead.
 This lets you specify multiple files at once.
-To sepcify multiple files, just define an list called `templates` that contains a tuple with the template file to be processed and the name of the output file, like this:
+To specify multiple files, just define an list called `templates` that contains a tuple with the template file to be processed and the name of the output file, like this:
 ```Python
 templates = [("MyTemplateHeader.h", "MyHeader.h"), ("MyTemplateSrc.cpp", "MySrc.cpp")]
 ```
-This will process each file in the templates list, and any variables defined in this file will be accessible during processing.
+This will process each file in the `templates` list, and any variables defined in this file will be accessible during processing.
 So, for example, if you wrote a "template.py" file define like this:
 ```Python
 templates = [("MyTemplate.h", "MyHeader.h")]
 class_name = "foo"